-Expectations of the Senior Resident, PGY-3: The senior resident will 1) demonstrate leadership and should model professionalism and good communication skills.
-2) Continue to expand their knowledge of infectious diseases with the aid of the reading materials outlined below.
-(Active mentoring of evidence based pt care should be demonstrated thru the use of PICO's, online searches and interpretation of newer studies) 3) model systems based practice competencies by working efficiently with nursing, social workers and case managers on quality and timely patient care.
+3) Continue to expand their knowledge of infectious diseases with the aid of the reading materials outlined below.
+(Active mentoring of evidence based pt care should be demonstrated thru the use of PICO's, online searches and interpretation of newer studies)

+4) Model systems-based practice competencies by working efficiently with nursing, social workers and case managers on quality and timely patient care.

-- B. Teaching Methods: - 1.
-Daily Attending Rounds
+B. Teaching Methods:

-The entire team (students, housestaff, fellow, and attending) will discuss patient issues and formulate consult recommendations.
-The team will be expected to have seen each of their assigned patients, collected all relevant data, and present in a concise, logical format to the attending.
+1. Daily Patient appointments.
+The resident who has seen the patient will present the case to the attending and discuss patient issues in order to formulate management plans.
+The resident will be expected to know each of his patients well, to have collected all relevant data, and to present in a concise, logical format.